 Long before Obama was a national politician Canada was looking to sell Great Lakes water wholesale.
 In 1998 the Nova Group obtained a permit from Canada’s Ontario Ministry of the Environment to export approximately 160 million gallons per year of water from Lake Superior for export to Asia in bulk containers.
-The permit was revoked due to objections of Great Lakes governors and citizens.
+Due to objections of Great Lakes governors and citizens the permit was revoked.

 Lie #4 – Foreign companies are pumping water out of the Great Lakes without limits.

 Switzerland company Nestlé has been operating a water bottling plant in Michigan since 2000.
 In 2009 the Michigan Citizens for Water Conservation sued Nestle Waters North America/Ice Mountain.
-A final, out-of-court settlement was reached in 2009, whereby Nestle/Ice Mountain water pumping permit was reduced by almost half.
+In 2009 a final, out-of-court settlement was reached whereby Nestle/Ice Mountain’s water pumping permit was reduced by almost half.
 Nestlé agreed to lower its spring pumping in Michigan earlier in the spring season during fish spawning and continue low pumping during the summer months to protect the already stressed stream and lake.
-Other companies that bottle water from the Great Lakes region include Coca-Cola, Pepsi, and Avita.
+Other companies that bottled water from the Great Lakes region include Coca-Cola, Pepsi, and Avita.